thefudgeishot/gbaDiscord/README.md

 # gbaDiscord

-A discord bot that controls a host computer playing a gba emulator
+A discord bot that controls a host computer playing a gba emulator over a discord stream.

-A project made by thefudgeishot
+A project made by thefudgeishot.

 ## Running it